-Our home base for this trip will be the small town of Angangueo.
+Our home base for the first part of this trip will be the small town of Angangueo.
 Walking through this town, you will notice subtle nods to the Monarch butterfly through murals, stone patterns in cobblestone walkways, and other artwork built into the landscape.
-Our lodge for the trip is a family owned establishment that is centrally located, allowing us to easily travel to the different sanctuaries within this UNESCO World Heritage site.
+Our lodge in Angangueo is a family owned establishment that is centrally located, allowing us to easily travel to the different sanctuaries within this UNESCO World Heritage site.

 This first day is focused on travel: getting quickly out of Mexico City and off to Angangueo.
-This tiny town is located out in the country, in the very heart of the Monarch Biosphere reserve.
-This will be our home base for the entire trip.
+This tiny town is located out in the country, in the very heart of the Monarch Biosphere Reserve.
+This will be our home base for the first part of the trip.

 This is it!
 Our first trip up into the Monarch Sanctuaries where we will be in the midst of millions of Monarchs!
 El Rosario is the easiest of the sanctuaries to visit.
 We will walk up the dirt trail to the Monarch clusters.
 Along the walk, we may photograph hummingbirds and warblers that are often found feeding along the trail.
 We will spend the morning and afternoon photographing the butterflies and other wildlife we see.

 The next sanctuary we will explore is Sierra Chincua.
 The Monarchs roost in different areas of the biosphere reserve each year.
 Sometimes they are high up on the mountain and other times they are lower.
-At Sierra Chincua we will walk part of the way to the colony but will likely need to ride horses to get to and from the roosts.
+At Sierra Chincua we likely need to ride horses to get to and from the roosts.

-Cerro Pelon is the least developed of the sanctuary areas but often yields some of the most spectacular photographic experiences with the Monarchs.
+This morning, we will check out and head to Cerro Pelon.
+Cerro Pelon is the least developed of the sanctuary areas but often yields some of the most spectacular photographic and personal experiences with the Monarchs.
 We will ride horses up the trail and enjoy the Monarchs at their roosts and flying through the trees.